Skip to content

 Frequently Asked Questions

-Will I need a panel upgrade for heat pump install in my older San Bernardino home?
+Will a heat pump heat my San Bernardino home reliably in winter?

 Do heat pumps work in the High Desert winter?